hjki156/NebuChallenge/NebuChallenge/English_I/Nebu_English_Test_I.md

 3. Ada believed that the only thing more complex than a computer was explaining it to her mother.

 #### Donald Knuth
-Donald Knuth, the author of "The Art of Computer Programming," is known for his meticulous approach to algorithms and typesetting.
+Donald Knuth, the author of “The Art of Computer Programming,” is known for his meticulous approach to algorithms and typesetting.
 1. Knuth once said, “I’m not a perfectionist; I just want my algorithms to be as perfect as my typesetting.”
 2. When asked how he feels about bugs in his code, he replied, “Bugs are just features waiting to be documented.”
 3. Knuth’s favorite exercise?
 “Counting the number of ways to optimize my coffee breaks.”